-The art was officially registered as Aikido in 1942.
-Ueshiba had removed the most dangerous techniques of Daitoryu in order to gain aikido more popularity, but also due to his religious beliefs of the Omoto sect, which formed the basis for the ethical framework of aikido.
+The art was officially registered as Aikido in 1942, and the Kobukai was renamed as Aikikai in 1948.
+By this time, Ueshiba had removed the most dangerous techniques of Daitoryu and incorporated more circular and softer techniques much adopted from Judo.
+This was to gain aikido more popularity, but also due to his religious beliefs of the Omoto sect, which formed the basis for the ethical framework of aikido.

 Aikido was founded by Morihei Ueshiba (1883-1969) mainly on the technical basis of Daitoryu aiki-jujutsu.
 Sokaku Takeda (1859-1943), who is said to be the reviver of Daitoryu, granted Ueshiba with Kyoju Dairi teaching certification and Shinkage-ryu kenjutsu transmission scroll in 1922. > Ueshiba

 Ueshiba was teaching at the Asahi newspaper dojo in 1934-1936, followed by Takeda in 1936-1939.
 During this time 547 techniques were secretly photographed.
 A few years later their student Takuma Hisa (1895-1980) organized the material into nine volumes called the Soden (1942-1944).
 The first six volumes contain techniques taught by Ueshiba and five of them appear under the name Aikido.